Forms for Business Establishment in the Mainland

 The Labour Contract Law requires employers to establish employment relationships and enter into written labour contracts with employees within one month from the date when the employee begins to work.
 In case the employer fails to enter into a written labour contract with the employee within one year after commencement of the employment, an employment contract with indefinite terms would be deemed to have been established with the employee.
 In such case, the employer should pay the employee double salary on a monthly basis since the expiration of the first month of the employment to the expiration of the one year period.

-On 1 July 2021, the General Office of the Ministry of Human Resources and Social Security issued the Guidelines for Conclusion of Electronic Labour Contracts for those employers and employees who are willing to enter into electronic labour contracts by consensus for reference, so as to ensure that the electronic labour contracts are true, complete, accurate, and not tampered with.
+On 1 July 2021, the Ministry of Human Resources and Social Security issued the Guidelines for Conclusion of Electronic Labour Contracts for those employers and employees who are willing to enter into electronic labour contracts by consensus for reference, so as to ensure that the electronic labour contracts are true, complete, accurate, and not tampered with.

 Things to Note when Hiring Employees

-Recruitment methods differ between FIEs and other employers in the Mainland (“employers”) and ROs.
+Recruitment methods between FIEs and ROs are different.
 According to the Labour Law of the People’s Republic of China which took effect on 1 January 1995 (recently amended on 29 December 2018), the Labour Contract Law of the People’s Republic of China which took effect on 1 January 2008 (recently amended on 28 December 2012) and other laws or regulations, employers can hire staff from the local workforce based on their operational needs, as well as determine their own organisation structures and human resources.
 Recruitment can be carried out through different channels, such as engaging authorised professional agencies, posting advertisements on media, etc.

-ROs are required to employ Chinese staff through licensed labour dispatch agencies under labour dispatch arrangement.
-A RO must sign a service contract with a labour dispatch agency and the labour dispatch agency would establish employment relationship with the Chinese employees.
+ROs are required to employ Mainland employees through licensed labour dispatch agencies under labour dispatch arrangement.
+A RO must sign a service contract with a labour dispatch agency and the labour dispatch agency would establish employment relationship with the Mainland employees.

 In the past, Hong Kong, Macao and Taiwan residents were required to obtain a work permit for working in the Mainland.
 According to the Notice on Matters concerning the Employment of Hong Kong, Macao and Taiwan Residents in the Chinese Mainland issued by the Ministry of Human Resources and Social Security on 23 August 2018 and other relevant regulations, as from 28 July 2018, Hong Kong, Macao and Taiwan residents are no longer required to obtain the "Taiwan, Hong Kong and Macao Work Permit" for employment in the Mainland.
 Hong Kong, Macao and Taiwan residents can use valid identity documents such as residence permits for Hong Kong, Macao and Taiwan residents, mainland travel permits for Hong Kong and Macao residents, and mainland travel permits for Taiwan residents for purposes associated with various human resources and social security services.
 Business licenses, labour contracts (employment contracts), wage payment records, or social insurance payment records can be used as proof of employment in the Mainland.